geojupyter/presentation-debrief/slides.md

 ## Priorietary capture, vendor lock-in, monopoly

 ::::::columns

 :::{.column width=80%}
 :stop_sign: Once you're in a proprietary system, the owners' interest is inherently in keeping you there.

-:lock: Proprietary systems are often _not_ interoperable, by design.
+:lock: Proprietary systems are often _not_ interoperable, by design, so you can not freely move your work.
-You cannot move freely between them.

 :bug: Proprietary systems are often
 [as buggy](https://www.reddit.com/r/ArcGIS/comments/1dp7308/i_feel_like_esri_releases_buggy_af_updates/)